Are they ready for you?

 Level 2--2016 Tesla Model S

-Driver: Driver shares control as an intermittent operator; you'll want to take your hands off the wheel, but you shouldn't
+Driver: The driver shares control as an intermittent operator; you'll want to take your hands off the wheel, but you shouldn't

 Level 3--Uber, Google

-Driver: Professionally trained operator for ride-hailing service cedes full control during certain conditions
+Driver: Professionally trained operator for ride-hailing service cedes complete control during certain conditions.

 Vehicle: Steering, throttle, braking, and other critical functions are automated; the car can monitor changes in road conditions (e.g., construction) that might require the human to retake control

 Level 4--JohnnyCab (a 2084 robot taxi from Total Recall)

 Driver: Driver selects a destination, doesn't control car functions